-Because Charter is our sole manager, and because Charter Operating and Charter Communications Operating Capital Corp. are directly and indirectly wholly owned by certain parent entities, financial or liquidity problems of Charter and their parent companies could cause serious disruption to our business and could have a material adverse effect on our operations and results.
+Because Charter is our sole manager, and because CCO Holdings and CCO Holdings Capital Corp. are directly and indirectly wholly owned by certain parent entities, financial or liquidity problems of Charter and their parent companies could cause serious disruption to our business and could have a material adverse effect on our operations and results.
 To the extent these entities rely on receiving distributions from their subsidiaries, they are subject to compliance with the terms of their credit facilities and indentures and restrictions under applicable law.
 Under the Delaware limited liability company act, these subsidiaries may only pay dividends to their parent if they have "surplus" as defined in the act.
 Under fraudulent transfer laws, these subsidiaries may not pay dividends to their parent if they are insolvent or are rendered insolvent thereby.
 The measures of insolvency for purposes of these fraudulent transfer laws vary depending upon the law applied in any proceeding to determine whether a fraudulent transfer has occurred.
 Generally, however, any subsidiary of our parent companies would be considered insolvent if:

-- the sum of its debts, including contingent liabilities, was greater than the fair saleable value of all its assets; - the present fair saleable value of its assets was less than the amount that would be required to pay its probable liability on its existing debts, including contingent liabilities, as they became absolute and mature; or - it could not pay its debts as they became due.
+- · the sum of its debts, including contingent liabilities, was greater than the fair saleable value of all its assets; - the present fair saleable value of its assets was less than the amount that would be required to pay its probable liability on its existing debts, including contingent liabilities, as they became absolute and mature; or - it could not pay its debts as they became due.

 While we believe that the relevant Charter subsidiaries currently have surplus and are not insolvent, there can be no assurance that these subsidiaries will be permitted to make distributions in the future in compliance with these restrictions in amounts needed to service parent company indebtedness.
-A failure by Charter Holdings or any parent of Charter Operating that is a subsidiary of Charter Holdings to satisfy certain of its respective debt payment obligations or a bankruptcy filing with respect to such parent with respect to indebtedness in an outstanding aggregate principal amount which exceeds \$200 million would give the lenders under the Charter Operating credit facilities the right to accelerate the payment obligations under these facilities.
+A failure by Charter Holdings or any parent of CCO Holdings that is a subsidiary of Charter Holdings to satisfy certain of its respective debt payment obligations or a bankruptcy filling with respect to such parent with respect to such parent with respect to indebtedness in an outstanding aggregate principal amount which exceeds \$200 million would give the lenders under the Charter Operating credit facilities he right to accelerate the payment obligations under these facilities.
 Any such acceleration would be a default under the indentures governing our notes.
 In addition, if such parent companies were to default under their respective debt obligations and that default were to result in a change of control of any of them (whether through a bankruptcy, receivership or other reorganization, or otherwise), such a change of control could result in an event of default under the Charter Operating credit facilities and require a change of control repurchase offer under our notes, and our parent companies' and subsidiaries' other outstanding notes.
-See "- Risks Related to Significant Indebtedness of Us and Our Parent Companies - All of our and our parent companies' outstanding debt is subject to change of control provisions.
-We and our parent companies may not have the ability to raise the funds necessary to fulfill our and our parent companies' obligations under our and our parent companies' indebtedness following a change of control, which would place us in default under the applicable debt instruments."
+See "- Risks Related to Significant Indebtedness of Us and Our Parent Companies - All of our and our parent companies' unstanding debt is subject to change of control, which would place us in default under the applicable debt instruments."